jiwomdf/Quotation_Robot-Twitter-Bot-/README.md

 Twitter: https://www.npmjs.com/package/twitter <br>
 Natural language processing: http://compromise.cool

 If there are any bug and request, you can ask for it on the issues tab.
-Thank you  🙏
+Thank you and have a good day 😃 🙏